E4Eric/DesktopUIRedux/README.md

 You can switch skins by using 'e' (Eclipse), 'E' (Eclipse Dark), 't' (Test) and for fun 'b' (Brass, uses Baroque frames...;-) Entering 's' is a performance test that loops the layout / draw cycle for 1 second and reports the count

+# TBD

+I left these as I was anticipating moving this POC into one containing the ModelRedux (a minimalist model engine) since it would properly support reacting to changes in the UI model.
+However even as small as the ModelRedux is I'm considering whether it's necessary at all.

+ - Add a 'view' layout (just a 'pane' layout with a 'resizable' flag and adds a 'drag rect' to the side opposite of the one that the element is on)
+ - Hook up more of the events, specifically sash resizing and hover to open sub-menus
+ - KB navigation both for the UI generally and menus in particular